infinitesm/AimAware/README.md

     pip install -r requirements.txt
     ```

-4. Ensure the following model files exist in `visient-training/`:
+4. Ensure the following model files exist in `aimaware-training/`:
-   - visient_model.pkl
+   - aimaware_model.pkl
-   - visient_scaler.pkl
+   - aimaware_scaler.pkl
    - trained_feature_order.pkl

 *(If these files are unavailable, you will need to train new models or obtain them separately.)*